zhaochaoyi/zhaochaoyi.github.io/_pages/about.md

 ## 💻 Machine/Deep Learning and Its Application in Finance

-- **On Consistency of Signatures Using Lasso**
+- **On Consistency of Signature Using Lasso**
-  Xin Guo, Ruixun Zhang, and Chaoyi Zhao.
+  Xin Guo, Binnan Wang, Ruixun Zhang, and Chaoyi Zhao.
   Under review. [[arXiv](https://arxiv.org/abs/2305.10413)]

 - **Interpretable Image-Based Deep Learning for Price Trend Prediction in ETF Markets**